Melania Trump Once Again Sports Stilettos for Trip to Puerto Rico — But Switches into Boots Mid-Air

 Melania Trump didn’t let critics of her past choices in footwear cramp her style.

-The first lady, who received backlash after sporting stilettos as she traveled to Texas to observe Hurricane Harvey relief efforts and again to meet with the storm’s victims, wore another pair of chigh heels as she boarded the Marine One at the White House on Tuesday.
+The first lady, who received backlash after sporting stilettos as she traveled to Texas to observe Hurricane Harvey relief efforts and again to meet with the storm’s victims, wore another pair of high heels as she boarded the Marine One at the White House on Tuesday.
 She and President Donald Trump were heading to Puerto Rico to assess the damage done by Hurricane Maria.

-Melania, 47, defied critics in her navy-hued shoes, which matched her turtleneck sweater and cropped trousers.
+Melania, 47, defied critics in her navy shoes, which matched her turtleneck sweater and cropped trousers.

 By the time they had reached the Luis Muñiz Air National Guard Base in Carolina, Puerto Rico, the model changed into an entirely different outfit.
 She donned a baseball cap with a green jacket and white jeans.
 Notably, she traded her heels for Timberland boots.